Te Kete Ipurangi Navigation:

 Teaching sequence

-2. Encourage them either to use a table and to see how the entries in the table are related or to use a geometrical approach.
-(The latter can be found below or referred to in Triangular Numbers, Level 3.
-It involves a little rearranging of the pills.)
+- Encourage them either to use a table and to see how the entries in the table are related, or to use a geometrical approach.
+(See Solution.)

 What strategies might help you to find the answer?